chef-portfolio-lambdabuildweek/ChefPortfolio-UI-Petar/README.md

 Fully responsive across all devices(desktop, tablet, phone), used less for compiling the css and js.
 Used js for sticky navigation, smooth scroll and using vanilla js to build my first API.

+Successfully implemented service worker and now you can access the content even offline

 pages:

 1.  index